Degrees Offered

 /https://siu.edu/search-results.php

 SIU's School of Electrical, Computer, and Biomedical Engineering offers multiple undergraduate degree options as well as Master's and Ph.D degree programs.
-Employment opportunities exist within a wide range of organizations, such as aerospace industry, automotive industry, biomedical industry, cyber-systems, defense agencies, electric utilities, electrical systems companies, semiconductor industry, software engineering, software development, telecommunications, start-ups and consulting.
+Employment opportunities exist in aerospace companies, automotive industries, chip design and semiconductor companies, construction industries, electric utilities, federal/national agencies and labs, healthcare industries, medical device corporations, software design companies, and telecommunication industries.

 Program Information